 Students educated outside of the United States and Canada seeking admission to Champlain College Online will need to visit our International Admissions Requirements page to learn about our English proficiency requirement, as well as our international transcript evaluation process.
 Learn more.

-We look forward to welcoming back former Champlain College students!
+We look forward to welcoming former Champlain College students back!
 Whether you studied as an undergraduate student on the Champlain College campus or took Champlain College courses online, we are eager to talk to you about your next steps in returning to school.
-Keep in mind that if you have not taken online classes in over a year, you will need to reapply to the program.
-Contact our admissions team through our web form or at 888-269-6523 to learn more.
+Keep in mind, if you have not taken online classes in over a year, you will need to reapply to the program.
+Contact our admissions team through our web form or at 877-887-3960 to learn more.

 Nondiscrimination Statement: Champlain College, in compliance with Title IV of the Civil Rights Act of 1964, Title IX of the Education amendment of 1972, and Section 504 of the Rehabilitation Act of 1973, does not discriminate on the basis of race, religion, color, national origin, age, sex, or physical handicap in any of its policies, practices, or procedures.